Logo Voyage

 Bad cities

-- Sunshine Coast and Noosa (Queensland) – while Queensland's CityRail trains do operate in the Sunshine Coast, they only operate on the western fringes of it, bypassing almost all population centres.
-Light rail has been continually turned down by vocal NIMBYs while a suburban rail is still in the making.
+• Sunshine Coast and Noosa (Queensland) – while Queensland's CityRail trains do operate in the Sunshine Coast, they only operate on the western fringes of it, bypassing almost all population centres.
+Light rail has been continually turned down by vocal NIMBYs while a suburban rail will only open just in time for the 2032 Olympic Games.
 Until the railway line is built to Maroochydore, your best port of call is to use the infrequent buses.

 Nature-based destinations